-The listOfGradientDefinitions element holds one or more linearGradient or radialGradient subelements of type LinearGradient or RadialGradient respectively.
+The listOfGradientDefinitions element holds one or more linear-Gradient or radialGradient subelements of type LinearGradient or RadialGradient respectively.
 A linearGradient element has eight attributes.
 The id attribute uniquely identifies it within a RenderInformation object.
 The attributes x1, y1, z1, x2, y2 and z2 are all optional and define a vector on which the gradient stops are mapped.
 If not specified, x1, y1 and z1 default to 0% and x2,y2 and z2 default to 100%.
 The last attribute called spreadMethod is also optional and specifies the method that is used to continue the gradient pattern if the vector points do not span the whole bounding box of the object the gradient is applied to.
-The attribute can have three values called pad, reflect or repeat.
-A value of pad, which is also the default, means that the gradient color at the endpoint of the vector defines how the gradient is continued beyond that point.
-A value of reflect means the gradient continues from end to start and then from start to end again and so on.
-A value of repeat simply means that the gradient pattern is repeated from start to end over and over again.
+The attribute can have three values called pad, reflect or repeat:

+- pad: the gradient color at the endpoint of the vector defines how the gradient is continued beyond that point (default value). - reflect: the gradient continues from end to start and then from start to end again and again. - repeat: the gradient pattern is repeated from start to end over and over again.